AscendEX (BitMax) Token Price Reaches $2.00 on Top Exchanges (BTMX)

-AscendEX (BitMax) Token (BTMX) traded flat against the dollar during the 1-day period ending at 11:00 AM Eastern on April 17th.
-Over the last week, AscendEX (BitMax) Token has traded flat against the dollar.
-AscendEX (BitMax) Token has a total market cap of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
-One AscendEX (BitMax) Token coin can now be purchased for approximately $2.00 or 0.00003550 BTC on exchanges.
+AscendEX (BitMax) Token (BTMX) traded flat against the U.S. dollar during the 24-hour period ending at 7:00 AM E.T. on April 23rd.
+In the last week, AscendEX (BitMax) Token has traded flat against the U.S. dollar.
+AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
+One AscendEX (BitMax) Token coin can currently be purchased for about $2.00 or 0.00003550 BTC on exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.